kallistaconsulting/genomic_resources_clogmia/README.md

 * IP:4567 → SequenceServer2.0 instance with blast databases and JBrowse2 link backs

 ## 2) Webpage set up (optional but recommended)
 Tools are integrated into a pre-configured Drupal website that is customizable as any Drupal site, but organizes the tools and resources in point and click interface to make it easy to remember.
-There are additional items in the website such as pages for Downloads (upcoming), publications, etc.  An example is currently available at: http://149.165.151.125/home
+There are additional items in the website such as pages for downloading the references used, publications associated with the site, etc.  An example is currently available at: http://149.165.151.125/home

 This takes ~5m to set up.